kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 Coding bootcamp grads work hard and deserve a shot at some jobs.
 But they should know that they're competing with the more desirable experienced developers for the same jobs.

 <em><strong>UPDATE:</strong> I still speak to hiring manager & recruiter friends regularly and from what I'm hearing, it's not getting any easier for Bootcamp grads.
-There are tons of unfilled front end web developer jobs out there at the time of this update: the hiring managers in charge of filling them are ignoring the bootcamp resum&eacute;s more then they're reading them.
+There are tons of unfilled front end web developer jobs out there at the time of this update: the hiring managers in charge of filling them are ignoring the bootcamp resum&eacute;s more than they're reading them.
 In fact, companies are looking at computer science graduates more and more to fill these jobs, not because they're the only ones that know JavaScript & CSS, but because it further weeds out the bootcampers.</em>

 <h2>Indeed is the best online job search tool</h2>
 Linkedin is a feature-rich social network based around searching for a job.
 Indeed does one thing and one thing well: it lets you search for jobs.